Know More, Know Clearer: A Meta-Cognitive Framework for Knowledge Augmentation in Large Language Models: Results and Analysis

-Similarly, for Llama-3.1-8B-Instruct (Figure~\ref{fig:Evo_decay_llama}), our calibration pulls dispersed and conservative cognitive states into a concentrated predictive interval.
-Beyond merely shifting scores, it establishes a stronger negative correlation such that accuracy converges more reliably toward 1.0 as uncertainty decreases.
-This confirms that CDKC rectifies structural decay across architectures by synchronizing subjective confidence with objective veracity, rather than promoting blind boldness or excessive caution.
-To quantify this alignment, detailed Expected Calibration Error results in Appendix~\ref{ECE} numerically validate our superior calibration quality.
+Similarly, for Llama-3.1-8B-Instruct (Figure~\ref{fig:Evo_decay_llama}), the sample accuracy distribution exhibits a consistent trend with the observations on Qwen2.5-7B-Instruct, further validating the generalizability of our approach across architectures.
+Notably, the base Llama model displays a pronounced over-conservative tendency, where a substantial proportion of samples cluster in the high-uncertainty region despite possessing non-trivial accuracy, reflecting an under-confident cognitive state that fails to leverage the model's actual capabilities.
+CDKC effectively rectifies this pathology by pulling these dispersed and conservative cognitive states into a concentrated predictive interval, substantially reducing unnecessary abstention while preserving appropriate caution on genuinely difficult samples.
+Beyond merely shifting scores, this optimization establishes a stronger negative correlation between uncertainty and accuracy.
+This confirms that CDKC synchronizes subjective confidence with objective veracity across architectures, rather than promoting blind boldness or excessive caution.